 The National Security and Investment Act 2021 (the Act), received Royal Assent on 29 April 2021.
-The Act is expected to come into force in the autumn of 2021 and will establish a new, standalone statutory regime to enable the UK government to intervene in acquisitions and investments to protect national security.
+The Act will come into force on 4 January 2022 and will establish a new, standalone statutory regime to enable the UK government to intervene in acquisitions and investments to protect national security.
 The new regime will replace the national security aspects of the government's current powers of intervention under the Enterprise Act 2002.

 This Act is being adopted due to concerns over long-term shifts in the balance of global economic and military power, increasing competition between states, and the emergence of powerful non-state actors; and that the general merger control regime was not adequate to address such concerns.